ailisp/fastautoscaler/README.md

   - Fast Autoscaler creates exactly number of instance you need.
   - AWS Cloud Formation must be configured to create N instance a time.
 If you need less than N instances, more instances are wasted and have to shutdown.
 If you need more than N instances, you need to wait another 3-5 minutes to trigger another scaling event.
 - Simple and straight forward control with config file and API
-- (WIP) Support major cloud providers, include those don't have a builtin autoscaler: GCloud, AWS, Azure and DigitalOcean
+- Support major cloud providers, include those don't have a builtin autoscaler: GCloud, AWS, Azure and DigitalOcean
 - (WIP) Easy to deploy: a docker container + a config file

 # Usage